jjk-code-otter/climate-indicator-manager/README.md

 * `derived` - set to False.
 During processing, this flag is set to True to indicate that the original data have been further processed within the dashboard software.
 * `history` - a list which will hold the details of processing steps
 * `reader` - the name of a script in the `climind/readers` directory which will read the data described in the dataset metadata.
-* `fetcher` - the name of a script in the `climind/fetchers` direcotyr which will download the data described in the dataset metadata.
+* `fetcher` - the name of a script in the `climind/fetchers` direcotry which will download the data described in the dataset metadata.

 Adding a new variable